 Key Takeaways about Social Media Marketing for Cannabis Businesses

-Social media marketing is extremely cost-effective, but it’s challenging and limited for cannabis businesses and cannabis-related businesses.
-However, it’s not impossible.
+Social media marketing may be challenging and limited for cannabis businesses and cannabis-related businesses, but it’s not impossible.

 Despite the restrictions that the big social media platforms have in place related to cannabis advertising and content publishing, you can gain some traction and turn that into sales using a strategic approach.

-Focus on publishing and sharing useful, educational content that doesn’t directly promote cannabis products and services, and develop a plan to increase earned media and organic growth.
+Focus on publishing and sharing useful, educational, entertaining, and engaging content that doesn’t directly promote cannabis products and services, and develop a plan to increase earned media and organic growth.
 In time, you’ll see positive results from your efforts.